 - Slide the included AP Racing brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
 Make sure the pads sit flush with the top edge of the disc and do not over hang or sit low on the face.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt and tubes.
+If you purchased the pad tension kit for these calipers, install them now in place of the tubes. - Torque retention screw to 11 lb-ft (15nm)